 – a toy factory (He says he likes seeing things made.)

 – Great Wolf Lodge waterpark in Grapevine, after hearing about some friends staying there.
 I let him watch the videos of riding inside the watersides and he thought that looked so cool!

-– ice skating (We skated in Albuquerque and he fell in LOVE, we’re now looking for local options to get a family membership pass which is surprisingly hard to find!)
+– ice skating (We skated in Albuquerque and he fell in LOVE, we’re now looking for local options.)

 – skiing (I’m nervous about this one but we’ll try to make it happen with a helmet.
 And bubble wrap.)